draganagroj/recipes/clojure-projekat/README.md

  midje - for testing business logic

- For storing the recipes MySQL database was used
+ For storing the recipes SQLite database was used.

 ##Starting application

-Before starting the application, first connect to MySQL with root user (username = root, password = "") and then import database (execute recipe.sql) in RDBMS MySQL.

 Finally, to start application on localhost from command line type the command :